hanabi/hanabi.github.io/README.md

 * Since *Reverse Finesses* exist as a strategy, before playing ANYTHING that you aren't 100% sure about, you should always check out everyone's *Finesse Position* card (the left-most unclued card).
 If the card in this slot "matches" the card that you were just clued, then you should DEFER playing it for at least one go-around.
 * If the player whom you suspected the *Reverse Finesse* was directed towards blind-plays their card, then it means that the card that was clued originally is the next card in the chain and you can play it on your next turn.
 * Or, if the player whom you suspected the *Reverse Finesse* was directed towards did NOT blind-play, then you can safely play yours.
+* For example, on the first turn of a 3-player game:
+  * Alice clues Bob red, which touches his red 2.
+  * Next, it is Bob's turn.
+Normally, Bob would think that he had the red 1, and play it immediatley.
+  * However, Bob also notices that on Cathy has a red 1 on her slot 1 position.
+Thus, he has to give a chance for Cathy to prove whether or not the clue was a *Reverse Finesse*.
+If Cathy doesn't blind-play anything, then Bob should have the red 1, and he can play it on his next turn.
+  * Bob discards.
+  * Cathy blind plays red 1.
+Bob now knows that he has the red 2.

 ### The Early Game (Intermediate Section)